willyum00/willyum00.github.io/_pages/about.md

 I recently finished applying for PhD programs and hope to start my PhD in Fall of 2024!

 I am a research assistant at Visual Intelligence Studio under Dr. Yang Cai.
 My research currently focuses on HCI and computer vision for medical training.
-I am also interested in computer vision methods for contextual computing and interactive robotics for accessibility.
+I am also interested in computer vision methods for **contextual computing** and **interactive robotics** for **accessibility**.
 More broadly, I am interested in computer vision applications in different fields, which can range from medical imaging to sustainability and conservation.

 Outside of research, I do street art, photography, powerlifting, and boxing.

-Ask me about: {Neurotechnology, Version Control, Spongebob Trivia}
+Ask me about: {Neurotechnology, Conlangs, Spongebob Trivia}